Set Image Layer Properties

 Vertex Color Description

-YCC Primarily used for the JPEG image format.
+YCC Primarily used in JPEG image format.

 Image Color Scheme